a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 Template
 --------

-On this tab you define the template which is used for displaying the content of the DCE in the FE.
+On this tab, you define the template which is used for displaying the content of the DCE in the FE.
-You can use the full power of fluid at this place.
+You can use the full power of Fluid at this place.

 Template type
 ^^^^^^^^^^^^^